• CFD, Fluid Flow, FEA, Heat/Mass Transfer: Feedbacks/Queries - fb@cfdyna.com

 Pumps are characterized by a single value known as specific speed.
 There are some dimensonal variants of specific speeds and some non-dimensional.
 Hence, utmost care should be taken to check and use appropriate units used to derive the specific speeds.
 ISO 5801:2017 specifies procedures for the determination of the performance of fans of all types except those designed solely for air circulation, e.g. ceiling fans and table fans.
 Testing of jet fans is described in ISO 13350.
 The aeroacoustic measurements are performed using a test rig (the so-called In-Duct method) according to the industry norm ISO 5136 where farfield noise levels are recorded inside a circular duct using three slit-tube microphones.

-CFD in Turbomachines
+CFD Simulation Methods for Turbomachines

 SRF: This method is used when the computational domain is axi-symmetric.
 This is called 'single' reference frame because only one reference frame (which is rotating) needs to be defined.
 This method can be used when whole geometry (the computational domain) can be assumed rotating.